 Take the device off of the meter.

 Remove all 12 screws from the device.
 It’s a little time consuming, so sorry about that!
-If you have a Phillips 1 x 60mm screwdriver, it will make your life a lot easier.
+If you have a Phillips 1 x 60mm or a Phillips 1 x 80mm screwdriver (paid link), it will make your life a lot easier.

 Remove the lid from the case and remove all 4 batteries.